JuanpiB/OST4GIS-week10/assignment/README.md

 are hard to use and think about.
 Global variables are a strategy for coping with that difficulty by breaking data out of the asynchronous context.

+I will have a hard time with asynchronous behavior (it was my main challenge during assignments)

 ## Missing pieces